csbg/BioinformaticsPracticals1/python1.md

 nothing
 ```

-The `is` operator checks whether a variable is `None` (do not use a Boolean comparison in this case):
+The `is` operator checks whether a variable is `None` (do not use a comparison operator in this case):

 ```python
 nothing is None  # preferred